Days on Market (DOM) is now Days Active in MLS (DAM)

-Here’s a quick overview of how DOM is handled in CRMLS and how we understand it works in SDMLS.
+Here’s a quick overview of how DAM is handled in CRMLS and how we understand it works in SDMLS.

 Third-Party Real Estate Portals